 But those pans served only as a gateway to increasingly-elfin baked goods.

 When baking a pound cake, I brought out miniature tube pans and split it into six.
 Banana bread was divided into eight little loaves to be tucked into lunches.
 My super-secret recipe Chocolate Crunch Bars were made in individual squares, rather than a monstrous slab.
-And then, of course, there were those Valentine's Day cupcakes.

 Somewhere along the way of this Lilliputian baking, I had two realizations.
 Well, one realization, and one moment's pause.
 First, I realized I have amassed more than a few baking pans.
 Second, I became somewhat self-conscious about my weakness for the wee.